 It’s difficult to find pests that are overwintering in or around your house, especially those that are in diapause.
 Since they aren’t active, they’ll stay in their hiding place until the weather warms.
 However, that’s when things can get ugly.

 While you enjoy the first hints of summer sun, the pests that have spent the winter in diapause in your walls, attic or crawl space begin to emerge to search for food.
 And as they wake up in their home or office, that’s the first place they’re going to search.

-How can you protect your home or business from bugs, rodents and other pests in the winter?
+How can you protect your home from bugs, rodents and other pests in the winter?
 And what should you do if you see an infestation emerging in the spring?